 Be a last-minute packer

 Don’t wait till the last minute to pack your luggage!
-On your solo trip, it’ll be troublesome and inconvenient if you forget to pack essential stuff.
+It’ll be troublesome and inconvenient if you forget to pack important stuff on your solo trip.

 Also, if you’re flying, you should check your carry-on bag carefully to avoid unpacking and repacking at the airport.